genome/ptero-apis/workflow.md

     - The workflow XML cannot be validated against the schema.
     - The inputs JSON is not a usable hash.

+Errors discovered after initial submission should show up in later polling of workflow status as "error".

 ### GET /v1/workflows/(id)/status?full=(boolean)&depth=(maximum-tree-depth)
 Fetches "build view" style data.

+Polling for completion of a workflow can be done by requesting depth=0.

 #### Query String
 - `full`